NemoAndrea/SpotiStation/docs/setup.md

 export SPOTIPY_REDIRECT_URI='your-app-redirect-url'
 ```

 then run `test_spotipy.py` it will generate a .cache file in the current directory.
+If all is well, you will be shown a link.
+Paste that link in a browser where you are signed into Spotify.
+You will be asked to agree to some terms.
+Read the terms, agree and then you will be shown a blank/error page. **This is not a mistake!** The URL of the page will actually contain a code that you need to paste back into your terminal!
+Copy **the entire** url and paste it into the terminal as asked.

+If that went well a `.creds` file should have been generated.
+Move it into the root folder of the repository (so out of `src`).

 Now you can use